Armageddon (1998 film): Critical response

 Armageddon received mixed reviews from film critics, many of whom took issue with "the furious pace of its editing".
-On the review aggregator website Rotten Tomatoes, the film has a 43% approval rating based on 176 reviews, with an average rating of 5.3/10.
+On the review aggregator website Rotten Tomatoes, the film has a 42% approval rating based on 177 reviews, with an average rating of 5.3/10.
 The critical consensus states, "Lovely to look at but about as intelligent as the asteroid that serves as the movie's antagonist, Armageddon slickly sums up the cinematic legacies of producer Jerry Bruckheimer and director Michael Bay."
 Metacritic gave the film a weighted average score of 42 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 A rough assemblage of footage from the film was shown in the marketplace at the 1998 Cannes Film Festival in May.
 The footage reportedly generated unintentional laughs from journalists who viewed it.

+Janet Maslin of The New York Times said, "A real movie about courage in space is Apollo 13, in which fear and sacrifice have meaning.
+This jingoistic, overblown spectacle is about whistling in the dark."
+Dennis King of Tulsa World gave the film a two out of four rating, describing it as "overproduced, overblown, overhyped and just plain exhausting.
+And as storytelling goes, it's about as satisfying as staring at a video game screen while someone else controls the joystick."
+Stephen Hunter of The Washington Post wrote, "So predictable it could have been written by a chimp who's watched too much TV, the huge movie is as dumb as it is loud, and it's way too loud.
+Watching it is like putting your head in a tin washbucket while weightlifters whack it with golf clubs."